joshcanhelp/josh-to-11/input/symlinked/posts/2023-05-05-lifelogging.md

 ---

-title: "My Journey, So Far, with Life Logging"
+title: 'My Journey, So Far, with Life Logging'
-meta_description: "I realized recently that I have become somewhat obsessed with the idea of logging and archiving all the little aspects of my life in one place."
+excerpt: I realized recently that I have become somewhat obsessed with the idea of logging and archiving all the little aspects of my life in one place.
+tags:
+  - Personal Data
+  - Social Media
 featured_img: /_images/2023/book-store_THUMB.jpg
+hn_link: null
-excerpt: "I realized recently that I have become somewhat obsessed with the idea of logging and archiving all the little aspects of my life in one place."
+meta_description: I realized recently that I have become somewhat obsessed with the idea of logging and archiving all the little aspects of my life in one place.
-tags: ["Personal Data", "Social Media"]
-hn_link:

 ---

 I realized recently that I have become somewhat obsessed with the idea of logging and archiving the many little aspects of my life in one place.
 I'm already (somewhat cautiously) collecting a fair amount of data about myself: